WyattSP/Petryshen_RSPB20252840_Repository/README.md

 ## Methodological Information

 This repository is organized such that each publication figure can be recreated within individual Juypter notebooks.
-All analysis can also be reconducted by running files in the cluster folder.
+All analysis is also reproducable by running files in the cluster folder.
 All of the functions source code is contained within the src directory.
 The analysis conducted for Figure 4 was completed on an HPC system.
 As such, we have included the simulation output files used to construct the final figure within the data folder.
 Original simulation files for the HPC are included within the "cluster" folder.

 To recreate the figures or analysis in the main article or supplements, simply run each Jupyter Notebook and its dependencies as described above.